Bookbinding

 Detail

-The workshop has collaborated with the Custodia Foundation since 2017 on the project of restoring its drawing albums.
+The workshop has been collaborating with the Custodia Foundation since 2017 on the ongoing conservation project of its albums of drawings.

 Frits Lugt, founder of the Custodia Foundation, gathered a collection of old drawings and prints dating from the 15th to the 19th century.
 To ensure their preservation, he chose to insert them into albums with blank leaves, as was customary until the 18th century.

-Continuing the conservation policy of its founder, the Foundation entrusted us with the adaptation of old albums so that they could house new acquisitions.
+In continuation with the conservation approach of its founder, the Foundation entrusted us with the adaptation of some of their old portfolios to transform them into albums containing new paper designed to house new acquisitions.

-The production of blank paper sheets was entrusted to Gangolf Ulbricht, and the marbled paper sheets to Marianne Peter.
+The manufacture of the blank paper sheets was entrusted to Gangolf Ulbricht, and that of the marbled paper used for endleaves to Marianne Peter.

-For more information, see the video on the homepage of our website and that of the Custodia Foundation, and also see the article in Arts et Métiers du Livre, “Les Albums de la Fondation Custodia, une restauration exemplaire,” No. 344, 2021, pp. 28-33.
+For more information, see the videos on the homepages of our website and of the Custodia Foundation.
+You can also read more about the project in the article published in Arts et Métiers du Livre, “Les Albums de la Fondation Custodia, une restauration exemplaire,” No. 344, 2021, pp. 28-33.

 Full Cloth Bindings of Théâtre contemporain illustré